Applying for NZ Super (and other government help)

 How to estimate your retirement income

-Sorted’s retirement calculator can help give an idea of how long your money can last through the years.
+Our retirement calculator can give you an idea of how long your money can last through the years.
 By setting your age to just before 65 and then inputting a certain amount of retirement savings, it shows how much steady income might be expected from a balanced fund.

 This rough estimate is based on using up all your funds during your lifetime.
 You can also input different longevity numbers to get an alternate picture of how things could play out.

 How much retirement money should you use at a time?